-I had the pleasure of meeting Peter Ford on numerous occasions, we became friends and I visited him regularly when I came over to the US.
-A wonderful family man with a wonderful family – I also remember and cherish very dearly the dinners at his home, enjoying the pleasure of his entire family – while during interview sessions at his home, we talked for hours about the careers of his parents in movies; his mother Eleanor Powell, best remembered for her incredible tap dance numbers in several of MGM’s best and most prestigious musicals of the 1930s to the mid-1940s, was undoubtedly the ‘Queen of Tap Dancing’ on the MGM lot and of her era – and beyond.
+I had the pleasure of meeting Peter Ford on numerous occasions; we became friends, and I visited him regularly when I came over to the U.S. A wonderful family man with a wonderful family—I also remember and cherish our dinners at his home very dearly, enjoying the pleasure of his entire family—while during interview sessions at his home, we talked for hours about the careers of his parents in movies.
+His mother was Eleanor Powell, best remembered for her incredible tap dance numbers in some of MGM’s most prestigious musicals of the 1930s to the mid-1940s; she was undoubtedly the ‘Queen of Tap Dancing’ on the MGM lot and of her era—and beyond.
 In 1965, two decades after she virtually retired from acting to raise her son Peter, she was named the World’s Best Tap Dancer by the Dance Masters of America.
 Click here to see her dancing in one of her many highlights on the screen: from “Broadway Melody of 1940,” this is Ms. Powell and Fred Astaire’ dancing sequence (“Begin the Beguine”), also included in MGM’s astounding compilation feature, “That’s Entertainment” (1974).
-Watching Ms. Powell and Fred Astaire in this particular sequence – perfection was rarely this perfect.
+Watching Ms. Powell and Fred Astaire in this particular sequence—perfection was rarely this perfect.

-The interview I did with Peter Ford appeared a number of years ago in a Flemish academic film journal called Cinemagie, and will also be posted here in time to come.
-A few years ago, Mr. Ford wrote and in-depth biography on the life and career of his father, titled “Glenn Ford: A Life” (2011, published by The University Press of Wisconsin, with a foreword by film historian Patrick McGilligan).
+The interview I did with Peter Ford appeared a number of years ago in a Flemish academic film journal called Cinemagie and will also be posted here in time to come.
+A few years ago, Mr. Ford wrote an in-depth biography on the life and career of his father, titled “Glenn Ford: A Life” (2011, published by The University Press of Wisconsin, with a foreword by film historian Patrick McGilligan).
 The recently deceased Debbie Reynolds once described Mr. Ford as ‘more than an accomplished and brilliant actor.
-He was a master at his craft: comedy, westerns, drama film noir – everything.
+He was a master at his craft: comedy, westerns, drama film noir—everything.
 I adored working with him.”
-Voilà, her knowledgable comment sums it up pretty much.
+Voilà, her knowledgeable comment sums it up pretty much.

-As a Hollywood insider (click here for his personal website), Peter Ford wrote a few very interesting and in-depth essays over the years – what it was like to grow up in Hollywood during the early 1950s, among neighbors such as David O. Selznick and Charlie Chaplin, in a turbulent era marked by the witch-hunt of the House Committee on Un-American Activities which eventually led to the Hollywood blacklist – with Mr. Chaplin as one of its victims.
+As a Hollywood insider (click here for his personal website), Peter Ford wrote a few fascinating essays over the years, including about what it was like to grow up in Hollywood during the early 1950s, among neighbors such as David O. Selznick and Charlie Chaplin, in a turbulent era marked by the witch-hunt of the House Committee on Un-American Activities which eventually led to the Hollywood blacklist—with Mr. Chaplin as one of its victims.

-The following essay ultimately deals with the death of his dog when Peter Ford was seven, but he puts everything in the right perspective, with a lot of profound background information and Hollywood history – at times also anecdotical – to give the reader an accurate idea what the situation in Hollywood was like in those days, and what his life as the young son of two legendary screen actors and stars was like.
+The following essay ultimately deals with the death of his dog when Peter Ford was seven, but he puts everything in the right perspective, with a lot of background information and quite a bit of unknown Hollywood history—at times also anecdotical—to give the reader an accurate idea of what the situation in Hollywood was like in those days, and what his life as the young son of two legendary screen actors and stars was like.
 Here we go.

 A boy, his dog, and Charlie Chaplin

 It was early in 1952, I was seven years old, and silent screen legend Charlie Chaplin lived around the corner from my family in a big house on Summit Drive in Beverly Hills, California.
 Mr. Chaplin had recently been under investigation by the FBI for suspected communist activities.
-He had also suffered under three trials for violations of the Mann Act for immoral conduct with teenage girls, and had felt the pressure of other charges of moral turpitude when he left the U.S. for England to attend the premier of his latest film, Limelight.
-My first – and only close – encounter with the actor the world knew as the “little tramp” occurred one rainy winter night shortly before his departure for England, a departure that was to mark the beginning of his life-long exile from the United States.
+He had also suffered under three trials for violations of the Mann Act for immoral conduct with teenage girls, and had felt the pressure of other charges of moral turpitude when he left the U.S. for England to attend the premiere of his latest film, “Limelight.”
+My first—and only close—encounter with the actor the world knew as the “little tramp” occurred one rainy winter night shortly before his departure for England, a departure that was to mark the beginning of his life-long exile from the United States.
 The encounter is etched keenly in my memory, partly because my parents convinced me that the tragedy that happened that night was directly connected to Chaplin’s exile from America.
 But I am getting ahead of my story.

 A New Adventure

 My father had gotten his first big “break” when Bette Davis asked him to co-star with her in “A Stolen Life” at Warner Brothers, and it was there that dad met one of the pre-eminent Hollywood composers at the time, Max Steiner.
 He mentioned to dad that he wanted to sell his home.
 On the heels of scoring such classics as “Gone With the Wind” and “Casablanca,” Mr. Steiner was moving on to bigger “digs,” so dad and mom took the opportunity to buy his home and move the four of us onto the three acres of this incredible estate.
-We weren’t exactly the Beverly Hillbillies, but for a child moving to a house bigger than some hotels – with grounds to match – it was the beginning of quite an adventure.
+We weren’t exactly the Beverly Hillbillies, but for a child moving to a house bigger than some hotels—with grounds to match—it was the beginning of quite an adventure.
 I mention the “four of us” because, in addition to my parents and me, there was another member of the family who shared our home: Bill, my beloved German shepherd.
-Sadly, Bill was to play a principal role in the drama that was to unfold between me and Charlie Chaplin.
+Sadly, Bill was to play a principal role in the drama that was to unfold between Charlie Chaplin and me.